blocknative/web3-onboard/packages/core/README.md

   // Connect the most recently connected wallet (first in the array) await onboard.connectWallet({ autoSelect: previouslyConnectedWallets[0] })

+  // You can also auto connect "silently" and disable all onboard modals to avoid them flashing on page load await onboard.connectWallet({
+    autoSelect: { label: previouslyConnectedWallets[0], disableModals: true }
+  })

   // OR - loop through and initiate connection for all previously connected wallets
   // note: This UX might not be great as the user may need to login to each wallet one after the other
   // for (walletLabel in previouslyConnectedWallets) {